LifeTime Supports Local Historian Paul Vickers’ Book Launch

 Starting as a project manager for LifeTime in May 2018.

 I started as a project manager for LifeTime in May 2018.
 I was drawn to LifeTime because of their passion for keeping heritage alive and the method of having a project team that works closely with authors.
-I shared with my directors what I do with The EDGE Project, and they warmed to the idea of supporting the event, while The EDGE Project was delighted to receive the support of LifeTime as a personal autobiography service.
+When I shared with my directors what I do with The EDGE Project, they warmed to the idea of supporting the event.
+The EDGE Project was delighted to receive the support of LifeTime as a personal autobiography service.
 I instantly saw several connections in the heart and ethos of both LifeTime and The EDGE Project; it’s easy to see where there are parallels in valuing history, heritage, legacy and keeping the past in the future for generations to come.

 I feel extremely blessed to be part of this event, and I hope it will instill some inspiration in members of the public and reveal how important is it to cherish the past.

 The event takes place at the Aldershot Enterprise Centre, Gallwey Road, Aldershot, Hampshire, GU11 2PW.
 The evening will consist of a drinks reception, buffet, a talk from the author, a photography exhibition and a booking signing, and it will run as an official event for the 2018 Heritage Open Days.

 The team is friendly, passionate, hardworking and genuinely believes in what we do for our authors.
 LifeTime is dedicated to bringing life stories to life, and when I leave my desk, I am inspired and encouraged knowing that I am helping to support authors and a project team in two areas I feel very passionate about history and heritage.